webmastersmith/WGU_Cloud_Computing/D336_Business_of_IT/Business_of_IT.md

   - what the customer does with service(output).
 - **Output**
   - deliverable of a service.
+  - organization output is **delivered to customer**.
+What the customer does with the service(outcome).
 - **Risk**
   - **possible** events that could cause harm or loss.
 - **Utility**
-  - functionality that meets a need.
+  - **functionality** that meets a need.
 - **Warranty**
   - assurance that requirements will be met.

 ## 1.3 Key Concepts of Service Relationships (1 question on ITIL 4 exam)

 - **Service Offering**
-  - goods, resources, service actions.
-Providing value for others.
+  - goods: ownership is transferred to consumer.
+  - resources: ownership is **not** transferred. e.g. rent/lease vehicle.
+  - service actions: actions performed by provider. e.g. roadside assistance.
+- **Service Relationship Management**
   - service relationship: a co-operation between a service provider and a service consumer.
-    Created from westerngovernors-ebooks on 2024-03-31 15:12:36.
-- **Service Relationship Management**
-  - joint activities between business and client.
+  - joint activities between provider and consumer to ensure continued co-creation.
 - **Service Provision**
   - providing service.
 - **Service Consumption**